cog

 1: Check your kernver by entering Recovery Mode (Esc+Refresh+Power) & pressing Tab.

 2: Look at the text in the top-left corner.
-If the number ends in 0, 1, or 2 your Chromebook is supported.
+If the number ends in 3+, your Chromebook is unsupported.

 3: Downgrade to 118.
 If you're on a version before 118, stay on it.

-4: Download an injected RMA Shim from here.
+4: Download an injected RMA Shim from here build your own.

 5: Flash the injected RMA Shim onto a USB device.